 The Corporation determines demand for the year by discussing expected aggregate requirements with its major customers.
-As a result, the Corporation anticipates demand for aggregates for fiscal year 2011 will be approximately 7.5 million tonnes.
+On March 1, 2011 the Corporation announced a forecast demand for aggregates for fiscal year 2011 to be approximately 7.5 million tonnes.
+Management of the Corporation is of the opinion the forecast demand remains on schedule.

-In the first quarter of 2010, the Corporation sold 806,388 tonnes of aggregate, of which 803,931 tonnes were from Susan Lake and 2,457 tonnes from Poplar Creek.
+In the first quarter of 2011, the Corporation sold 879,613 tonnes of aggregate, of which 879,236 tonnes were from Susan Lake and 377 tonnes from Poplar Creek.